AnnaWilliford/SWC.Spring18/PythonBasics/README.md

 Let's make a folder `SWC_spring2018` on your Desktop.
 We will be working with this folder for the next 2 days so it is better if you leave it on the Desktop where it is easily accesible.
 It also helps for everyone to have the folder in the same location as it will make it easier to navigate to your files when we start using command line interface later today.

-- [x] Do it with students and make sure everyone is with you - put up red sticky notes if having problems, green when done with the task.
+:+1: Do it with students and make sure everyone is with you - put up red sticky notes if having problems, green when done with the task.

 Now let's download datasets (Data.zip) for the workshop and put it in `SWC_spring2018` folder.